indefinitetree/centroid/content/Entries/Fair Competitions.md

 First part of this blog entry, especially the JEE Advanced part - was one of my line of thoughts I had when I asked the question myself.
 At that time, I was thinking about the relevance of competitions, not really about the fairness of the competitions - Is competition a necessity, from a participants' point of view.
 Nevertheless, this was also a fun idea to think about it.
 14k characters, so I shall stop this here.
 (Too much yappin)

+### <span style="color:#8bd952">Post-Entry Clarity:</span>

+So, first of all, some generalizations I have just thrown around which are completely based on my observations instead of backing up with a solid statistics/data.
+So, yeah some of the things regarding the peak brain activity is not true.
+Second, even assuming that, increasing age range doesn't really make it fair for that one year period - still unfairness exist because people do get more time to prepare in this case.
+So, this means it is still not possible to make it fair only through tweaking the age range, but in long run, across different attempts, it looks fair though imo.